1madalin/1madalin/README.md

 # About Me
  Hello, I’m Glitia Madalin.

  I am a computer science engineer having strong knowledge and practical experience in quality assurance, with a keen sense of problem-solving and identifying issues to deliver high-quality software.

  Experienced in the latest functional programming tools and frameworks, I am skilled in testing applications to deliver optimal performance.

  I am a quick learner and can adapt effectively to new technologies.
 My excellent teamwork and self-directed work skills enable me to deliver quality results.
  Furthermore, I am proficient in analyzing test plans for both manual and automated testing, and in designing, developing, and maintaining behavior and test-driven development frameworks.
 I have a quick learning ability and can efficiently adapt to new technologies.

- I have sufficient knowledge about mobile testing applications.

  I have some knowledge of JavaScript, CSS, and HTML.